tidepool-org/tidepool-org.github.io/_docs/data-model/v1/annotations.md

 * `carelink/settings/wizard-mismatch` same as "basal" but with other wizard settings: insulin sensitivity, insulin:carb ratio, etc
 * `carelink/settings/activeSchedule-mismatch` same as "basal" but with the currently active schedule
     * We believe all three of the `mismatch` issues largely arise from the following situation: You've uploaded data from a pump to CareLink, but that pump has been reset between the last upload and the current upload.
+* `carelink/impending-device-overlap` occurs when two Medtronic insulin pumps of the same model were uploaded to one account with data overlaping in time.
+Because Carelink does not identify the serial number of the pump whence each datum originated, we cannot separate such overlapping data, and in the short term will remove it instead.
+This annotation should appear on the last basal segment *prior* to the removed overlapping data (in order that the annotation will be exposed clearly to the user).